Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Aside from being easier on your ears, you’re also doing a lot less to spook the local game animals, both the ones you might be shooting at and the general population.

-I’ve seen hogs shot with suppressed .300 BLK and .308 Win rounds take off running, leaving the herd standing around looking confused.
+I’ve seen hogs shot with suppressed .300 Blackout and .308 Win rounds take off running, leaving the herd standing around looking confused.
 This makes follow-up shots possible where they wouldn’t have been before.

-Small caveat…not all suppressors are built equally, so this might not apply to every model on the market.
-Sometimes you need a specific adaptor to make this jump to a smaller cartridge.
+Not all suppressors are built equally, so this might not apply to every model on the market.

-These sport a discrete adaptor or muzzle device that threads onto the barrel.
-Then the suppressor attaches to the adaptor or muzzle device.
+These interface with an adaptor or muzzle device that threads onto the barrel.

 SilencerCo Omega 300 QD